Williams FW28: Livery

-Williams went into the 2006 season with renewed major sponsorships such as Allianz, RBS, FedEx, Reuters, ORIS, Hamleys, Budweiser, Petrobras and Castrol.
-Williams received new sponsorship such as Mobilecast, Tata Group and discontinued sponsorships are Hewlett & Packard.
+Williams went into the 2006 season with renewed major sponsorships such as Allianz, RBS, FedEx, Reuters, Oris, Hamleys, Budweiser, Petrobras and Castrol.
+The team received new sponsorships such as Mobilecast and Tata Group while Hewlett-Packard was discontinued.
+While it retained the dark blue on white scheme, the stylized "kidney grille" was gone from the nose with the loss of BMW as engine supplier.

 FW28B

 The Williams FW28B is an interim version of the FW28 the team used to prepare for the 2007 season.
 After an obviously disappointing 2006, Williams decided to opt for Toyota engines for 2007 and therefore built the FW28B.
 The car is similar to the FW28 in all aspects except for being powered by Toyota's 2006 engine, the RVX-06.

 During winter practice, the team also experimented with new front wings and other aerodynamic parts which helped the development of their new car FW29 car.